Contents

 Use telnet if SSH port is closed: Fall back to telnet (port 23) if SSH port is found to be closed.

-Collect database server information: Select this option to discover MYSQL and Oracle database servers.
+Collect database server information: Select this option to discover Oracle database servers.

 Database Username/Password(s): Username/Password with database server permissions.